snnth/J200/README.md

-# CS200
+# 1.0 Projects
- All projects from CS200
+All projects from 1.0